 Complications During Pregnancy

-Scary but true, the presence of gingivitis or periodontitis has been linked to low birth weight and even premature birth in newborns.
+The presence of gingivitis or periodontitis has been linked to low birth weight and even premature birth in newborns.

 Respiratory Infections